20LitersAdmin/filterbuildscheduler/README.md

 0.1 Registration form with errors - form fields aren't persistent 0.2 Modal page when form with errors doesn't close
 0.3 Jeff --> Jereme, Dannie, Natalie
+0.4

+1. Replicate - GMT issue??

+1.A - Edit registration needs email opt out

-1. I created EventsController::SubtractSubsets and should write tests for it
+2. I created EventsController::SubtractSubsets and should write tests for it
   * Test the class (as a model)
   * Write a system test for event-based inventories
   ** The inventory gets counts (EventsController::CountPopulate)